Home visit: our escape to the country

 Saying yes to their farmhouse happened in a whirlwind, “I saw it once before we decided to take it,” says Rena.
 “I was packing up our apartment in The Netherlands, giving things away, keeping others with no dimensions and only my memory and web photos to go by.
 But it felt right and I trusted my feelings.
 I decorated room by room – settling in, then making it comfortable, which for us means being able to relax.
 Like in our TV room, it’s a nice retreat at the end of the day.”

 You don’t always have to buy new things to make your home feel new.
 “I’m always moving things around, creating small displays, rearranging corners or adding something new.
 It can change the whole space – bring fresh energy.
 Our home isn’t filled with stuff but what we have on show has meaning – ceramics I’ve made, wood pieces carved by Sam, found objects from our walks together…”

 “We had over 100 plants in our Dutch studio apartment – it had six-meter high ceilings and never felt full.
 Finding new homes for plants I’d taken care, some for 10 years, was the hardest part for me.
 But some plants travelled with us, the ones we felt could thrive in this atmosphere.
 I use plants to soften corners, as spots where you can relax under their leaves and as room dividers.”

 Design to last

 Look to furniture and textiles made from natural materials to create a home that ages with grace.
-Like wood you can use every day and when it becomes tired, you can sand, varnish and give it a new lease of life, or natural fibres woven into rugs that are easy underfoot, good to sit on and also hardwearing.
+Like wood, you can use it every day and when it becomes tired, you can sand, varnish, and give it a new lease of life, or natural fibers woven into rugs that are easy underfoot, good to sit on, and also hardwearing.

-Our home is a typical, idyllic Norwegian wooden farmhouse.
-To create a warm and welcoming interior we use natural and soft materials, handmade objects, lots of plants and a hint of clean and simple Scandinavian design.”
+Our home is an idyllic Norwegian wooden farmhouse with a warm, welcoming interior made with natural materials, handmade objects, plants, and clean and simple Scandinavian designs.”

 Invest in a good bed